GIScience/gis-training-resource-center/_sources/content/Modul_1/en_qgis_interface_ex2.md

-# Erxercise: Understanding the QGIS Interface
+# Erxercise 1: Understanding the QGIS Interface

 __🔙[Back to Homepage](/content/intro.md)__

 ## Aim of the exercise

-QGIS is a complex program with lots of functions, and the interface can be confusing.
+QGIS is a complex program with lots of functions, and the interface can be confusing, especially for beginners.
 This exercise will get you familiar with the main toolbars, windows and panels in QGIS.
 You will create a new QGIS project and save it, and navigate through the different panels and toolbars.

 The exercise covers: